This feature isn't just about our hopes and dreams though, it also rounds up any rumours circulating about the next iPhones.

 ET News has claimed Apple is considering a smaller notch for the 2019 iPhones by combining the Face ID sensors and the front camera.
 It's not yet clear how this would work as yet but we are all for a smaller notch.
 ET News also reported the notch may disappear entirely, but we suspect this is less likely.

-In terms of the rear camera, it's been claimed Apple is working on a 3D sensor for the next iPhones.
-Bloomberg has reported the system will be another step towards turning the 2019 iPhone into an augmented reality device.
+In terms of the rear camera, it's been suggested Apple is working on time of flight 3D cameras with lasers that bounce to create a 3D image of your surroundings.
+Bloomberg has reported the system will be another step towards turning the iPhone into an augmented reality device, though it's claimed this system won't appear until 2020.

-Renders have appeared showing what this third lens might look like though - and it's not pretty.
+Renders have appeared showing what three lenses might look like though - and some are not pretty.
 The renders appeared on Digit, made by @OnLeaks who has a good track record with upcoming phone releases.

 We aren't convinced Apple will stick to this design, but Ice Universe, another big name in the smartphone leaking world has claimed the renders are "correct".

-It's claimed Apple has yet to decide on which it might use, if either.
+It's claimed Apple has yet to decide on which it might use, if any.
 Given the current choice though, we hope it picks the latter.

 Apple iPhone hardware and software